alsinmr/pyDR/README.md

 K. Zumpfe, A.A.
 Smith<br />
 https://doi.org/10.3389/fmolb.2021.727553

 There is no installation required for this module.
-Just place in a folder, navigate there and run.
+Just place in a folder, navigate there (or place on the path) and run.
 However, python3 and the following modules are required. <br />
 Python v.
 3.7.3 <br />
 numpy v.
 1.17.2 <br />
 scipy v.
 1.3.0 <br />